MRGRAVITY817/k8s-in-action/10/readme.md

 ```

 ## Pods disconnected cannot be reached
-When the node is disconnected, then the control plane in that node will kill the pods.
+When the node is disconnected, then the control plane in the master node will kill the pods.
 So no need for hurry to kill them by yourself.